Saudi Aramco Residential Camp in Dhahran: Television

 Aramco TV (Dhahran TV, and named Channel 3 later) was the first TV channel in the Arabian Gulf area and the second in the Middle East.
 Dhahran TV started broadcasting on September 17, 1957.
 Although originally in English, it later started to broadcast in Arabic, but at the same time, viewers could listen to the English version of the TV programs through Aramco radio simultaneously.
 By 1970, it had become a commercial free, all-English channel after Al Saudiya started broadcasting in 1966.
-Up until the first Gulf War Channel 3 was the only English language television station readily available and it was sometimes the object of humour for its airing of dated and censored entertainment programming, and a bland nightly news broadcast.
-Programming included on screen calligraphy that announced prayer times and shows that were dated.
+Up until the first Gulf War, Channel 3 was the only English language television station readily available.
+It was sometimes the object of humour for its airing of dated programming, censored entertainment, and a bland nightly news broadcast.
+Programming included on-screen calligraphy that announced prayer times and shows that were dated.
 The channel could not show any kissing between men and women.
 Most Dhahran residents used their television set to watch VHS tapes or play video games.
 The main attraction of Channel 3 was that it aired well made documentaries concerning Middle Eastern history, culture, cuisine and environment.

 The demise of Channel 3 was due to the fact that Dhahran residents started to get other choices for English language entertainment and news television.
 In the early 1990s the first Persian Gulf War gave Dhahran residents the ability to pick up the American Forces Network.
 By the late 1990s, satellite television services were becoming more affordable and offering a wider selection of commercial news and entertainment programming that was less censored and more contemporary.
 The result was that in 1998, Saudi Aramco discontinued the channel.

 Radio

-Saudi Aramco operates the radio station 'Studio 1 FM Radio Saudi Aramco' (known locally as simply 'Studio 1 FM').
-The station plays an even mix of news and music and is presented in English.
-Studio 1 FM describes itself as "a service of Saudi Aramco that broadcasts music to the local communities as well as health education, environmental protection and safety messaging."
-The radio station plays a wide variety of genres including Hot A/C (Pop), 80s, 90s, 2k, and Classic rock.
-Studio 1 FM is primarily catered towards western expats, and runs programming in a similar style to that of American radio.
-Regular programming includes 'Todays Hits' with David Wartnaby and 'Good Morning Saudi Arabia' with Scott Boyes.
-Despite its name, Studio 1 FM can be listened to in the Eastern Province on 94.1 FM, 103.8 FM, and 88.8 FM.
+Saudi Aramco operates the radio stations '91.4 Energy Radio 1' and '101.4 Energy Radio 2'.